mlkazar/lwt/lwt.md

 Note that there's an inherent race between canceling a timer and the timer's firing.
 If a timer is canceled at the same time that the timer package has called the callback function, but the callback function hasn't begun execution, there's essentially nothing the timer package can do to prevent the callback function from executing.
 If the code that cancels the timer also frees the context object, the timer callback will crash.

-There are several ways of dealing with this race condition.
+There are several ways of dealing with this race condition, but the only one discussed here in detail is option 1:

-Option 1: static lock protecting timer:
+Static lock protecting timer:

 ```
 void deleter(Context *cxp) {
 	_lock.take();
+	if (cxp->_timerp)
 		cxp->_timerp->cancel();
 	delete cxp;
 	_lock.release();
 }